Climate change & other environmental concerns:

 It was an interesting story.
 It got me to thinking whether an even more serious disaster might actually happen in the real world.
 For example, an artificial form of life might be created in a lab that is fatal to humans.
 If it escaped, and propagated, it could create a world-wide epidemic.
 It might aggressively propagate itself from human to human until there were no humans left alive on earth for it to infect and kill.

 A similar phenomenon may actually be underway today.
 The highly industrialized nations in particular have been burning accelerating amounts of fossil fuels.
 This has caused the Carbon Dioxide (CO2) content in the atmosphere to increase.
 This, in turn, is causing climate change.
 The climate is becoming unpredictable in many areas of the world; tornados and hurricanes are more powerful.
 The world is also heating up steadily.
 These phenomena were once referred to as "global warming."
 It is now called "climate change."

 The CO2 content of the atmosphere has increased by 70 parts per million (ppm) between 1959 and 2009.
 This value is expected to increase by another 115 to 615 ppm by the year 2100.
 The actual amount in the future will be determined by what action -- if any -- humans take to reduce the burning of fossil fuels, like gasoline in trucks and cars, coal in some electrical generating stations, natural gas for heating, etc.

 Variations in Carbon Dioxide (CO2) levels in the Earth's atmosphere:

 The following NASA graph shows the rise in atmospheric CO2 during the past 400,000 years:

 The vertical scale is in parts per million (PPM).
 It is difficult to read; the values vary from 160 at the bottom to 500 at the top.
 For hundreds of thousands of years, the CO2 content has never exceeded 300 PPM.
-Lately, it has surged upwards and now exceeds 400 ppm.
+It reached 300 PPM in 1950 and continues to increase.